THE MUD HOME

 Round

-Earthbag is IDEAL for roundhouses.
-If you're in a seismic area like most of Turkey, then round is the way to go.
+Earthbag is ideal for roundhouses.
+If you're in a seismic area like I was in Turkey, then round is the way to go.
 Round is not only aesthetic and soothing to the spirit, but is also the strongest shape of structure you can build.
 Cars have been known to hit earthbag roundhouses with no more than plaster damage.
-Mine has survived four major earthquakes and is in exactly the same condition it was when I built it.
+Mine has survived many major earthquakes.

 Plans

-I didn't make a single drawing before I started and adjusted the design as I went along.
+I didn't make a single drawing before I started, and adjusted the design as I went along.
 It worked!
-But there are some advantages to pre-planning, especially for shelves, alcoves, tables or seats for roundhouses, electric and water fittings, etc.
+But again, that's not an indication that everyone should do the same.
+I have later understood, I seem to have an intuitive feeling for building and structural strength that other people might not have.
+In addition, there are many advantages to pre-planning, especially for shelves, alcoves, tables or seats for roundhouses, electric and water fittings, etc.

-If you're the planning type, take a look at Geiger's dream homes site.
+If you're the planning type, take a look at the late Owen Geiger's dream homes site to give you some ideas.

 Step 2 - Foundations